Root Me Challenge - Decoding Hidden Messages in Tweets using Steganography

 Statistical Analysis

-- Compare file properties (e.g., entropy, histogram) to expected norms.
+- Compare file properties (e.g., entropy, histograms) to expected norms.

-- Example: An image with unusually high entropy might contain hidden data.
+- Example: An image with unusually high entropy may contain hidden data.

 -